ternaus/ternaus.github.io/_posts/2020-08-27-interview-to-analyticsindia-full-version.markdown

 In industry, you need machine learning and strong software engineering skills.
 I did not have them at the beginning of my journey.
 I was writing code in graduate school, and it worked, I published papers, wrote a thesis, and graduated.
 But the code was inefficient, hard to read, hard to maintain.

-One of the things that I like about technology companies is that tech is the core of the company.
+One of the things that I like about technology companies is that tech is the company's core.
 People know that to build a competitive scalable business, you need to have a good codebase and employees who write high-quality code.
 If you have a high-quality code, it does not mean that your company will do well, but most likely, if it does not, technical debt will kill it.

 Hence there are processes like code review, continuous integrations, mentorship from more skilled colleagues.
 Besides, I believe that most of the experienced programmers and Data Scientists read [Clean Code](https://amzn.to/3giUR22), [Clean Coder](https://amzn.to/3gjCtGn), [The Pragramatic Programmer](https://amzn.to/3fiz3lZ), [Refactoring: Improving the Design of Existing Code](https://amzn.to/3ggMvb6), and [Designing Data-Intensive Applications](https://amzn.to/3flzifQ).